Rohan0497/Expense_tracking_system/README.md

 # 🚀 Expense Management System

-A robust **Expense Management System** consisting of a **FastAPI** backend and a **Streamlit** frontend for seamless tracking and management of expenses.
+A robust **Expense Management System** consisting of a **FastAPI** backend, a **Streamlit** frontend, and a **MySQL** database.
 This project is designed for efficiency, scalability, and ease of use, making it suitable for both personal and business expense tracking.

 ---